-Courses Taught by Tammie:
+Courses by Tammie

 A Century of Art with Tammie Bairen explores the unique elements that contribute to the particular style, including the history, and introduces students to key artists of the time period.
 Each also includes an art project to familiarize students with the style.
 Numerous opportunities for students to explore one or more styles more deeply are provided.